Time flies when you’re having fun.

 Trophies won: n/a

 Where is he now?
 Kakuta is at Lens.
 The DR Congo international was once a blisteringly hot prospect coming through the Chelsea youth academy after being poached from Lens.
-He seemed destined for the top, but for whatever reason it never really worked out for him, anywhere.
-But now he’s back at Lens (on loan) and has four goals in six games.
+He seemed destined for the top, but for whatever reason, it never really worked out for him, anywhere.
+But now he’s back at Lens (on loan) and has 14 goals and eight assists in 67 appearances across all competitions.

 Team in 2010: Lyon

 Where is he now?
 Pjanic is at Barcelona.
-The Bosnian joined the Catalan side this summer after a bizarre transfer motivated by the FFP needs of both the Blaugrana and Juventus.
+The Bosnian joined the Catalan side in 2020 after a bizarre transfer motivated by the FFP needs of both the Blaugrana and Juventus.
 Pjanic had been tremendous in Italy, both for Juve and first Roma, and in France too.
+In Spain?
+Not so much — he was even loaned out to Besiktas last season.

 Team in 2010: Inter Milan

 Where is he now?
-Coutinho is at Barcelona.
+Coutinho is at Aston Villa.
 The Brazilian was a flop at Inter, rehabilitated at Espanyol, then had tremendous success at Liverpool.
 His form at Anfield sealed a huge move to Barcelona, but he ultimately proved an expensive flop before becoming a successful but merely adequate squad player at Bayern Munich.
-Back in Barcelona he’s out to rediscover his best form and so far has looked pretty sharp.
+Coutinho once again rebounded on loan at Aston Villa but has struggled somewhat since making the move permanent — playing under former Liverpool teammate Steven Gerrard.

 And the winner…